expel-io/terraform-azure-aks/README.md

 After configuring your Azure environment, visit [Expel Workbench](https://workbench.expel.io/settings/security-devices?setupIntegration=kubernetes_aks) to create an AKS security device.
 This enables Expel to start monitoring your AWS environment.

-> **Note:** Terraform state may contain sensitive information.
+> :exclamation: Terraform state may contain sensitive information.
 Ensure you follow best security practices when securing your state.

 ## Permissions